SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

 ```

 - Make *Rebuild*:

 ```
 php rebuild.php
 ```

-- To be sure that the instance is working, log in to the UI: `localhost:8080` (or your other port).
+- To be sure that the instance is working, log in to the UI: `localhost:8080` (or another free port specified in the environment's **docker-composer.yml**).

-## Transfer of instance and database files

-Let's update EspoCRM *v5.5.6*.
+## Ways and process of upgrading EspoCRM *v5.5.6*

-- Download the following updates to the `html` folder:
+- Download the following upgrades to `root_folder_of_your_environment/html` folder:

 ```
 wget https://www.espocrm.com/downloads/upgrades/EspoCRM-upgrade-5.5.6-to-5.6.14.zip
 wget https://www.espocrm.com/downloads/upgrades/EspoCRM-upgrade-5.6.14-to-5.7.11.zip
 wget https://www.espocrm.com/downloads/upgrades/EspoCRM-upgrade-5.7.11-to-5.8.5.zip
 ```

-- Go to the container using the command:
+- Go to the *php container* using the command:

 ```
 docker exec -it espocrm-php bash
 ```

-or better
+or better using the command for webserver user:

 ```
 docker exec -u www-data -it espocrm-php bash
 ```